The Grinch (video game)

-The Grinch is a video game based on the film How the Grinch Stole Christmas.
-The game was released around the time the film hit theaters in 2000.
+The Grinch is a 2000 platform video game loosely based on the film How the Grinch Stole Christmas.
+Developed by Artificial Mind & Movement and published by Konami, the game was released in North America one week prior to the film's theatrical release—November 10, 2000.
 George Lowe does uncredited work as the narrator of the game.
-The Game Boy Color version was ported to Japan for release on November 22, 2000.

 Gameplay

 As the Grinch, the player can jump, ground pound, and use his smelly breath to guide his way through various obstacles in the game.
 As the game progresses different gadgets are unlocked which are used to complete different tasks.
+Various characters from the book and film appear as well, usually as an obstacle for the Grinch to bypass.

 Plot

 The Grinch stares down at Whoville through his telescope from Mount Crumpit, planning to take the Whos' presents using his gadgets.
-He goes in his cave, and looks through his blueprints deciding which gadget to make first.
+He goes into his cave, and looks through his blueprints deciding which gadget to make first.
 However, the Grinch accidentally falls off his mountain of boxes and his blueprints fly away down to Whoville and various parts of Wholand.
 The Grinch visits Whoville, the Whoforest, Whoville Municipal Dump, and Wholake, destroying Christmas presents, playing pranks on the Whos and recovering pieces of his blueprints in the process so he can steal Christmas.